Mount Wilhelm

 Mount Wilhelm (Wilhelmsberg) is the highest mountain in Papua New Guinea at 4509 m.
 It is part of the Bismarck Range and the peak is the point where three provinces, Chimbu, Jiwaka and Madang, meet.
-The peak is also known as Enduwa Kombuglu, or Kombugl'o Dimbin, in the local Kuman.
+The peak is also known as Enduwa Kombuglu, or Kombugl'o Dimbin, in the local Kuman language.

-The mountain is on the island of New Guinea, which incorporates Papua New Guinea and the Indonesian province of Papua.
+The mountain is on the island of New Guinea, which incorporates Papua New Guinea and the Indonesian provinces of Papua.
 It is surpassed by Puncak Jaya, 4884 m, and several other peaks in Indonesian Papua.

-Mount Wilhelm may be considered the highest mountain in Oceania (including Australia and New Zealand).
-A Seven Summits list may therefore sometimes include Mount Wilhelm.
+Mount Wilhelm may be considered the highest mountain in Oceania (including Australia and New Zealand) according to present political boundaries of nation states, while Puncak Jaya contends for the same title based on physical geography.
+A Seven Summits list thus sometimes includes Mount Wilhelm.

 History

 Discovery

 Mount Wilhelm received its name in 1888 when a German newspaper correspondent, Hugo Zöller, climbed the Finisterre Range, south-east of Madang, and named the Bismarck Range after the German Chancellor, Otto von Bismarck, and the four highest peaks of the range after him and his children: Ottoberg, Herbertberg, Marienberg and Wilhelmberg.
 Ottoberg seemed to Zöller to be the highest of the range, but it was later discovered to be only 11600 ft and the distant Wilhelmberg was much taller.

 It was not until August 1938 when Leigh Vial, a government patrol officer, and two Niu Ginians, his "Mangi mastas", "Namba Wan Bare Kuakawa" (Kugl'kane) and "Gend" ("Mondia Nigle"), made the first recorded ascent.
 It was noted by Vial that even though the mountain was close to the equator, snow existed on top of the mountain during his ascent.